dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

   A `nonce` Claim MUST NOT be present.
   Its use is prohibited to prevent misuse of the Command Token.

-Command Tokens MAY contain other Claims.
-Any Claims used that are not understood MUST be ignored.

 A Command Token MUST be signed.
-The same keys are used to sign Command Tokens as are used for ID Tokens.
+The same keys an OP uses to sign ID Tokens are used to sign Command Tokens, allowing key discovery using the same mechanism used for ID Tokens.

 Command Tokens MUST be explicitly typed.